 Whatever kind of payment schedule is used, the writer has to be really good at budgeting and money management because the onus is on them to get paid in a timely fashion.

 Why Are There Freelance Writers?

-The life of a freelance writer is not only an independent life with a great deal of flexibility if one becomes skilled in the business side (and works hard enough) it can become a financially successful life.
+The life of a freelance writer is not only an independent one with a great deal of flexibility.
+If one becomes skilled in the business side (and works hard enough) it can become a financially successful life.